OJUG/OJUG/running-the-room.md

 1. Setup meetup.com/omahajava and ojug.org meeting invitations and details
 1. Provide BCBS (Marcus and Pernell) the meeting attendee RSVP list for building security (on day of event)
 1. Provide food sponsor (Ben at TekSystems) the RSVP headcount to supply pizza and drinks (on day of event)
+2. Talk with Rick and the speaker about live streaming and making a youtube recording.  email works.

 # During the meeting